Components

 HTML content

-If you need to replace an HTML area upon clicking, you can return HTML content or json with the html key in the response:
+If you need to replace an HTML area upon clicking, you can return HTML content or json with the html key in the response, for example:

 )